-A graphic communications program not only focuses on the design aspect of graphics, but also on the production techniques and technology.
-Degree programs in graphic communications are generally offered at the associate and bachelor's levels.
+Graphic communications programs focus on the design aspect of graphics as well as production techniques and technologies.
+Degree programs in graphic communications are offered at the associate and bachelor's levels; Master of Fine Arts programs in graphic communications are also available.
+Programs at all levels include a mix of didactic and hands-on coursework culminating in a final portfolio designed to help students secure employment or pursue further education.
 Graduates of these programs are poised for positions in the graphics industry as graphic designers, desktop publishers and multimedia designers.

 An AAS in Graphic Communications program covers the basic knowledge that students need for careers in multimedia, design and print industries.
 Students in this program receive hands-on training working with digital imaging software, desktop publishing and printing media.
 Completion of the program requires students to create either a digital or traditional hard-copy portfolio, or perhaps both.

 Prospective students are required to prove high school or equivalent completion by submitting transcripts or GED scores.
 Universities and 4-year colleges offering the program often require SAT or ACT scores as well.

 Students in a graphic communications associate's degree program gain a working knowledge of software and technical skills needed for careers in the design and print industry.
 Undergraduates can expect courses in topics such as:

 Completing a degree program in graphic communications opens the door to entry-level positions in the graphic communications industry.
 Common career options for graduates of the program include the following: